Department of Computer Science Video, Spring 2016

-The Mathematics and Computer Science department offers a liberal arts major, leading to a Bachelor of Science or Bachelor of Arts in computer science.
+The Computer Science Department offers a liberal arts major, leading to a Bachelor of Science with or Bachelor of Arts in computer science.
 There are two emphasis options: a general (requires a minor) or comprehensive emphasis.

 Other department offerings include a Master of Science in Computer Science Degree with a 4+1 option for computer science majors and minors.
-There are also several minors/emphases for students who would like a stronger background in computer science and mathematics to complement their chosen major.
+There are also several minors/emphases for students who would like a stronger background in computer science to complement their chosen major.